Nuclease: DNA repair

 With all cells depending on DNA as the medium of genetic information, genetic quality control is an essential function of all organisms.
 DNA replication is an error prone process, and DNA molecules themselves are vulnerable to modification by many metabolic and environmental stressors.
 Ubiquitous examples include reactive oxygen species, near ultraviolet, and ionizing radiation.
 Many nucleases participate in DNA repair by recognizing damage sites and cleaving them from the surrounding DNA.
 These enzymes function independently or in complexes.
 Most nucleases involved in DNA repair are not sequence-specific.
 They recognize damage sites through deformation of double stranded DNA (dsDNA) secondary structure.

 Replication proofreading

 During DNA replication, DNA polymerases elongate new strands of DNA against complementary template strands.
 Most DNA polymerases comprise two different enzymatic domains: a polymerase and a proofreading exonuclease.
 The polymerase elongates the new strand in the 5' → 3' direction.
-The exonuclease removes erroneous nucleotides from the same strand in the 3’ → 5’ direction.
+The exonuclease removes erroneous nucleotides from the same strand in the 3' → 5' direction.
 This exonuclease activity is essential for a DNA polymerase's ability to proofread.
-Deletions inactivating or removing these nucleases increases rates of mutation and mortality in affected microbes and cancer in mice.
+Deletions inactivating or removing these nucleases increase rates of mutation and mortality in affected microbes and cancer in mice.